MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded-faq.md

 ### Is Power BI Embedded available for national clouds (US Government, Germany, China)?

-Power BI Embedded is available for some [national clouds](embed-sample-for-customers-national-clouds.md).
-It still is **NOT** available for the China cloud.
+Power BI Embedded is also available for the [national clouds](embed-sample-for-customers-national-clouds.md).

 ### Is Power BI Embedded available for non-profits and educational?